d2l-ai/d2l-en/chapter_appendix/aws_install.md

 :width:`700px`
 :label:`fig_p2x`

-So far, we have finished the first two of seven steps for launching an EC2 instance, as shown on the top of Fig 14.13.
+So far, we have finished the first two of seven steps for launching an EC2 instance, as shown on the top of :numref:`fig_disk`.
 In this example, we keep the default configurations for the steps "3.
 Configure Instance", "5.
 Add Tags", and "6.
 Configure Security Group".
 Tap on "4.
 Add Storage" and increase the default hard disk size to 64 GB (marked in red box of :numref:`fig_disk`).
 Note that CUDA by itself already takes up 4GB.

 ![ Modify instance hard disk size. ](../img/disk.png) :width:`700px`
 :label:`fig_disk`

 Finally, go to "7.
-Review" and click `Launch` to launch the configured instance.
+Review" and click "Launch" to launch the configured instance.
 The system will now prompt you to select the key pair used to access the instance.
 If you do not have a key pair, select "Create a new key pair" in the first drop-down menu in :numref:`fig_keypair` to generate a key pair.
 Subsequently, you can select "Choose an existing key pair" for this menu and then select the previously generated key pair.
-Click `Launch Instances` to launch the created instance.
+Click "Launch Instances" to launch the created instance.

 ![ Select a key pair. ](../img/keypair.png)